Carbon Black Market

 North America

-North America accounts for approximately 18% of the global carbon black market.
+North America accounts for approximately 18% of the carbon black market.
 The region is driven by strong demand from the automotive and plastics industries, particularly in the United States and Canada.
 Growth is supported by established tire manufacturing plants, innovation in coating technologies, and rising adoption of electric vehicles.

 Europe